 IʼVE NEVER DONE THIS BEFORE, CAN I STILL AUDITION?
 Yes!
 Please do!

 DO MY PARENTS/FRIENDS WATCH MY AUDITION?
 No. Auditions are closed, meaning that family members and students outside of the group auditioning may not watch.
 We ask that all family and friends wait in the provided area until your audition is finished.
-You will audition in small groups for the creative team.
+You will audition in small groups

-Please review the audition sides included in this packet.
+- Please review the audition sides included in this packet.
 The Creative Team will ask you to read from these selections during auditions.

-Please prepare a song of your choice to sing during auditions.
+- Please prepare a song of your choice to sing during auditions.
 Choose something that showcases your strengths.
 You may bring a device with accompaniment (cell phone, cd, tablet) or may choose to sing acapella.
 If you bring accompaniment, please have the song loaded and ready at the start of your audition.

 ARE THERE CALLBACKS?
 No, there are no scheduled callbacks at this time.

 WHAT IF I’M NOT CAST IN THE ROLE I WANT?
 Casting a show is like assembling a large jigsaw puzzle.
 If you are not cast in the part that you wanted in this show, that DOES NOT mean that your audition performance was not of a good quality.
 It simply means that that character wasn’t a good fit for you in this particular show.
 The “fit” decision usually has little to do with anything under your control.
 You may be too tall, too short, too old, too young, too high voice, too low voice, etc. etc. — you get the picture!
 Similarly, if you auditioned hoping to be given a certain role and you are cast with a different role, that means that the directors needed you most in the role in which you were cast.
 Being in a show is being on a team.
 Every single player on the team is vital to the success of the whole piece.
-NO ONE ACTOR is more important than any other actor onstage.
+NO ONE ACTOR is more important than any other actor on stage.
 “There are no small parts…only small actors!”